 “When we worked with Mist and their sister club, Milk, they supported us when it came to the artist fees as well.
 Clubs supporting promoters is like a future investment for them at the same time.
 The club wanting to work with trusted promoters gave us a lifeline to try and build a concept that we wanted,” he elaborated.
 They have Jet Law to thank for their collaboration with both clubs.
 Jet was part of the marketing team and fully understood the significance of nurturing the underground scene.

 While looking for venues was one thing, looking for sponsorship meant that they had to seek those who were opened minded enough with the idea of endorsing underground events.
 The idea was to get small sponsorship to subsidise their fees.
 Fortunately the fees for underground DJ’s was pretty decent.
-They were either booking DJ’s is either already going on tour, or they would put them on tour so the fees won’t cost as much.
+They were either booking DJs that were already going on tour in the region or they would put them on tour to minimise their cost.

 Mist wasn’t exactly the intimate kind of venue they were looking for.
 It was a huge venue.
-They had two club nights there, the first had Zombie Nation on the decks, and then Ellen Allien made her Malaysian debut the following month.
+They had two club nights there, the first featured Zombie Nation and the following month Ellen Allien made her Malaysian debut.
 “We had a good crowd to fill up the room, but we couldn’t assess who they actually were because we had never encountered half of them before,” Callen recalls.

 It was a proper club, but eventually it didn’t work out either because it lacked certain vibes.
 “I’m not too keen on clubs situated in a shopping mall.
 It kills the mood when you have to take an elevator from the carpark and pass all this white florescent light on the way to the venue.
-It will kill your mood.”
+It will kill your mood," Callen recalls.

 Guti performing at Vertigo in January 2013.

-It still wasn’t garnering them a consistent audience.
-They took their brand to the heart of the city.
+It still wasn’t garnering them a consistent audience so they took their brand to the heart of the city.
 Nagaba in the bustling area of Changkat Bukit Bintang became their next home.
 They spent their first year hosting events that featured local Malaysian DJ’s as headliners.
 “We had a lot of international acts when we were in Vertigo and when we moved to Nagaba, we wanted to re-build our audience.
 We didn’t have a regular fan base when we were in Vertigo.”

 With their presence felt in Nagaba, they continued to book international DJ’s for their shows.
 Again, the response was inconsistent.
-Some gigs did so well while some failed to pack up the venue.
+Some gigs were huge successes while some failed to pack up the venue.
 “It has been just ups and downs with our nights in the last five years.
 It isn’t easily predictable.
 Even when we bring international DJ’s for our shows, it is always a hit and miss,” Kenny explains.

-One good example was their recent anniversary party that featured DJ T. An influential name like that should have packed up the room, but, that wasn’t the case at all.
+One good example was their recent anniversary party that featured DJ T. An influential name like that should have packed up the room to a brim, but, that wasn’t the case at all.
 “There was a bomb scare on that particular day and it deterred a lot of people from coming over and that was quite a disappointment.
 It hasn’t been easy for us to gauge whether it will be a good night or not,” Kenny says.

 “We are like a football team.
 We have target players that we want.
 It is a matter of which one is within our budget, and which one works for us in general,” says Callen.
 There are acts that they thought wouldn’t work turned out differently like when they brought down Canadian duo, Blond:ish.
 But there are DJ’s that they thought would work just didn’t in the end.